-This connector ("short connector"). attaches to your monitor cable.
-This connector This connector ("long connector") ("hiddle connector") attaches to either your computer's built-in attaches to the monitor portor video card.
-Itis left PC Competibility Card. disconnected if you are using two monitors.
+This connector ("short connector") attaches to your monitor cable.

+This connector ("middle connector") attaches to the PC Compatibility Card.
+This connector ("long connector") attaches to either your computer's built-in monitor port or video card.
+It is left disconnected if you are using two monitors.